Dance Annual Operating

 First-time applicants are organizations that did not receive an operating grant last year.

 - First-time applicants must consult with the Dance Program Manager before submitting an operating grant application.

 - Additional eligibility requirement.
 First-time applicants must have at least $65,000 in total revenues for the last completed year, and in projected revenues for the current and request years.

 - First-time applicants to the Annual Operating program may only apply in the first year of a multi-year cycle.
-The next deadline for first-time applicants is 2019.
+The next year first time applicants may apply to this program is 2022.

 1 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manager in advance of submitting an application.